slateci/slateci.github.io/_docs/concepts/hardware-components/reference-platform.md

 ---

 The SLATE platform managed by the SLATE team which serves as a technical reference and testbed for all production SLATE platform installations.
-Note that this may not survive after the funding ends (Shawn).